kyleramirez/color-branch-changes/README.md

 ## Note
 - If no upstream branch is set and no base branch is configured, the extension falls back to `main`.

+- Start with git correctly
+- Fix identification of merge base
+- Take out refresh command
+- Add a picker with status of currently automatically selected base branch
+- Put in a command to change the base branch (launch picker)
+- add icons
+- change name to merge base explorer
+- automatic github deployment
+- toggle on off

+- write a linter that checks a function written within a function can be moved to an outer scope